 A utility-scale solar energy lease could have both positive and negative impacts on farm profitability.
 On one hand, returns per acre from a utility-scale solar energy lease — even after property taxes and other land ownership costs — can far exceed farm enterprise returns or farmland cash rents.
 This could create greater cash flow from that piece of land.
 On the other hand, removing land from farm production for a solar energy lease can require finding other land for grazing, cropping and other farm production.

-Solar energy eases may also have short-term impacts upon farm profitability.
+Solar energy leases may also have short-term impacts upon farm profitability.
 There is usually a time range given for when construction of the solar array will begin.
 The exact start date could impact crop or livestock enterprises on the land.
 Solar energy leases will often include compensation terms for farm products impacted by the start of PV solar construction.
 You can review the lease terms to see how you would be compensated for any actual or potential income loss.

 A solar energy lease may have positive or negative impacts on your farm’s borrowing capacity and relationship with farm lenders.
 Lenders may view increased cash flows from solar energy leases as potentially improving debt repayment capacity.
 Conversely, lenders may be unwilling to accept land leased for solar energy development as loan collateral.